Calvin Klein owner PVH profit up 38 percent, forecast raised

 “We are increasing our revenue and earnings guidance for the year, while continuing to take a prudent approach to planning our business in the second half of the year, as we experience increasing macroeconomic and geopolitical volatility around the world,” PVH Corp Chief Executive Emanuel Chirico said in a news release Wednesday.

-Many U.S. retailers are bracing for what tariffs imposed by the Trump administration on Chinese goods could mean for their businesses.
+Many U.S. retailers are bracing for the impact of tariffs imposed by the Trump administration on Chinese goods.

-Chirico said about $400 million of products are produced in China for the U.S. market.
+Chirico said about $400 million of its products are produced in China for the U.S. market.

 “There might be an impact from tariffs, although it’s not that big a component for us,” he told CNBC.